I could laugh and play

 1. Grave New World 2.
 Minds On The Moon 3.
 The Story Of Mr. Cruel 4.
 Close Encounter 5.
 Poshor Golovar 6.
 Mess In The West 7.
 Atomic Twilight 8.
 Fuck Christmas 9.
 Positive 10.
 Hope?

-Where Tankard touched some serious grounds with Two-Faced, the follow-up album The Tankard strives towards notably more familiar and lightsome directions.
-In fact, this release may be one of Tankard's lightest productions - by all means, heavy this is not.
-With a couple of exceptions, the music has a particularly happy sound despite some serious lyrics still occasionally appearing, and it seems as if the band had slowed down a little bit for this record.
-As a whole it's pretty harmless stuff, not exactly a collection of classic material although many tracks here are perhaps more memorable than on an average Tankard album.
-Some good, uplifting hollers like Minds On The Moon and Fuck Christmas sound particularly relaxed and play in an enjoyable manner.
-All right, so it is somewhat inconsistent here and there, but some variation at times is only a good thing for this band.
+Whereas Two-Faced touched a tad more serious grounds, The Tankard took quite a lightsome direction.
+In fact, this release may be Tankard's lightest production to date.
+With a couple of exceptions (Grave New World in particular), the music has a notably happy feel despite some occasional serious lyrics, and it seems that the band slowed down a bit for this recording.
+As a whole this is not exactly a collection of classic material, although many tracks are perhaps more memorable than on an average Tankard album - cheerful hollers like Minds On The Moon and Fuck Christmas sound very relaxed and play in an enjoyable manner.
+It might appear somewhat inconsistent here and there, but some slight variation at times is only a good thing for this band.

 TANKARD - Disco Destroyer